brz1409/VanillaNeRF/README.md

 Important options include:

 - `--num_epochs` – number of passes over the training set.
-- `--batch_size` – how many images to load per iteration.
+- `--batch_size` – how many images to load per iteration (default 1).
 - `--lr` – learning rate for the Adam optimiser.
 - `--near` / `--far` – near and far bounds for ray sampling.
 - `--num_samples` – number of points sampled along each ray.
 - `--num_rays` – how many rays to sample from each image.
 - `--save_every` – how often (in epochs) to write a checkpoint.
+- `--eval_index` – which training image to render for monitoring.

 During training the script prints the MSE loss for each batch.
 Logs are also written for TensorBoard under `--log_dir` including PSNR and learning rate.
 Start TensorBoard with: